Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

-# C) How age assurance/verification works
+# How age assurance/verification works

 Age checks don’t have to mean handing over your passport everywhere.
 There’s a toolkit: quick estimation, stronger fallbacks, and options that don’t turn your life into a paperwork quest.
 The good versions feel light and respectful; the bad ones feel like a wall.
 Here’s the landscape so you can tell the difference.